An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

 -

-The most time consuming part in any LCA project is data gathering, in our experience this averages out at about eight weeks.
-Next is the LCA modelling and verification.
-An efficient project is usually complete within around four to five months.
+The most time consuming part in any LCA project is gathering data, in our experience this averages out at about eight weeks.
+Additionally comes the LCA modelling and verification.
+As such, it usually takes four to five months to complete an efficient projects.

 - Software vs Consultant-led EPDs?